CjanH/Bioinformatics-project/README.md

 Approach of the project

 In this project, we have created a workflow to identify genetic variants that may underly cardiovascular diseases.
 This workflow starts with a quality control on the RNA sequence data.
 An publicly available dataset was used to create the workflow.
 Where needed, quality was improved by trimming the dataset.
 The good quality output was used to map and align to the human reference genome (Homo sapiens GRCh38.p13).
 After that, single nucleotide polymorphisms (SNPs) are determined and checked on quality.
-The SNPs with a good quality score are used for the hazard determination in the Ensemble VEP tool.
+The SNPs with a good quality score are used for the hazard determination in the Ensemble Variant Effect Predictor (VEP) tool.
 This output is edited in R Studio to a clear spreadsheet.

 # Workflow
 The workflow consists of 3 parts: Galaxy, Variant Effect Predictor and the R-script (see photo workflow…..).